 - Bendigo – Bendigo Regional Clinical School (Monash University) offers student accommodation with shared kitchen and bathroom facilities situated 2km's away from Bendigo Health and Bendigo Regional Clinical School teaching facilities.

-- Shepparton – We have six 11 bedroom 'pods' located on campus at the Rural Clinical School opposite Goulburn Valley Health.
+- Shepparton – We have six 11 bedroom 'pods' plus a 30 double bedroom accommodation building located on campus at the Rural Clinical School opposite Goulburn Valley Health.

 - Wangaratta - We have a 32 bedroom residence located approximately 3km's away from the Rural Clinical School and Northeast Health Wangaratta.